Paula D Bos, PhD

 Dr. Bos’ research program focuses on the characterization of regulatory T cell interactions with the tumor microenvironment that foster tumor progression and dissemination.
 Using genetic models that allow the manipulation of components of the environment, her team is trying to understand the reprogramming that takes place upon ablation of the Treg cell compartment, that leads to regression of tumors and disseminated disease.
 Understanding the specific contribution of Treg cells to cancer progression will open new therapeutic opportunities for the management of cancer.

 During her training, Dr. Bos has received recognition from the National University of Misiones, National Senate of Argentina, and Rotary Club.
 She has received funding from the NIH, and the American Cancer Society, and served as the first Junior Investigator Chair of the Tumor Microenvironment Network of the National Cancer Institute.
+Currently, the lab is funded by the METAvivor foundation and the Massey Cancer Center.

 Research Interests: Tumor Microenvironment, Regulatory T cells, Breast Cancer Progression and Metastatic Dissemination.